PassavitA/Final-Assignment/README.md

 # Final-Assignment
-This repository is used for submitting assignments.
+This repository is used for submitting assignments of the IBM Data Science course.